nirmata/nirmata-scripts/update-kubelet-args/README.md

-This script is used to update the kubelet arguments of Nirmata managed cluster in Nirmata
+This script is used to add the new arguments to kubelet in a Nirmata managed cluster in Nirmata.
+The script cannot be used to update the existing the kubelet arguments.

 <ins>**Prerequisites:**</ins>